AimeeKnight/Blogament/README.md

 #### Configuration
-In order for your app's users to 'have many' blogs and comments, you'll need to set your user object (as a string) as Blogament's author class:
+In order for your app's users to 'have many' blogs and comments, you'll need to set your user object (as a string) as Blogament's author class inside the blogament initializer :

 ```ruby
 Rails.application.config.before_initialize do